uoy-cs-eng2/mdbook-practicals/src/practicals/modelling-and-metamodelling/README.md

-# Practical 6: Metamodelling and Modelling
+# Practical 6: Metamodelling and modelling

 - For this practical you need to design a few domain-specific metamodels using [Emfatic](https://eclipse.dev/emfatic)
     - You also need to design models conforming to these metamodels, using the reflective tree-based editor and/or [Flexmi](https://eclipse.dev/epsilon/doc/flexmi)